EBITDA

 What is EBITDA?

-EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) is a financial metric used to evaluate a company’s profitability and operational performance.
-It excludes non-operating expenses like interest, taxes, depreciation, and amortization, offering an alternative to net income.
-However, EBITDA is not recognized under generally accepted accounting principles (GAAP).
+EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortisation) is a key measure of a company's profitability and operations.
+EBITDA meaning refers to how it excludes interest, taxes, depreciation, and amortisation, providing a clearer view of core earnings.
+However, it is not recognized under generally accepted accounting principles (GAAP).

 Therefore, while EBITDA can be a useful metric, it should be used in conjunction with other financial measures, such as free cash flow, to get a comprehensive picture of a company's financial performance.